bachlab/PsPM/_posts/ref/2024-01-01-pspm_convert_ppg2hb.md

 title: pspm_convert_ppg2hb
 permalink: /ref/pspm_convert_ppg2hb
 ---

 [Back to index](/PsPM/ref/)

 ## Description

 pspm_convert_ppg2hb converts a pulse oxymeter channel to heartbeats.

-First a template is generated from non-ambiguous heartbeats.
+Two methods are available: (1) Template-matching algorithm (method "classic"): First a template is generated from non-ambiguous heartbeats.
 The ppg signal is then cross-correlated with the template and maxima are identified as heartbeats.
+(2) HeartPy (see reference [1], requires Python installation.

 ## Format